 Student completes a major project in education.
 Course involves discussion about the changing and contested goals of education, how student projects are implicated in these complexities, and how the projects may be articulated in terms of policy change.

-Course provides an integrative learning experience in which HDFS students apply academic learning acquired in previous coursework to real-life situations encountered in the field.
-The internship serves as the capstone of the HDFS major.
-Majors in Human Development and Family Studies only.
-Course previously offered as EDUC 588.
+The primary goal of this course is to provide an integrative learning experience in which HDFS students apply academic learning acquired in previous coursework to real-life situations encountered in the field.
+The internship serves as the capstone of the HDFS major, requiring senior students to demonstrate mastery of skills learned in the HDFS major.
+Students are also required to complete a Leadership/Family Life Education project for the internship site shared both in written format-and-oral presentation.

 Provides students the opportunity to observe and become involved with all aspects of teaching and schools within their content area.
 Previously offered as EDUC 693.